 Many people know about taking a mortgage to purchase a home but many do not know about equity release.
 Nonetheless, it is a new concept of borrowing money using your home equity.
 Equity releases are suitable for the elderly, and they continue to own their home, and until they die that the lender sells the house.

 As much as equity release is beneficial, it still has some limitations.
-Today, we are going to highlight four pros and cons that you should know about this type of mortgage.
+Today, we are going to highlight four pros and cons of equity release that you should know about this type of mortgage.

 You are asking the loan provider to give you some money, which will continue to increase in interest.
 Nevertheless, they can never chase you out of your home if you cannot pay it up.